 Discussion:

 Sounding procedure is quite important for reliable data transmission.
-Spatial reuse shall be disallowed during sounding procedure In 11ax Draft1.2, rules have been set that a Non-HT PPDU which carries NDP Announcement frame is prevented from OBSS-PD based spatial reuse.
+Spatial reuse shall be disallowed during sounding procedure.
+In 11ax Draft1.2, rules have been set that a Non-HT PPDU which carries NDP Announcement frame is prevented from OBSS-PD based spatial reuse.
 In the case where an HE NDP and HE PPDU that carries NDP Announcement frame, both SRG/ NON SRG OBSS-PD based and SRP based spatial reuse shall also be prevented.
 However currently there is no way to identify HE NDP and HE PPDU that carries NDP Announcement frame based on HE-SIG-A.

 An entry of SRP and NON SRG SR_DISALLOW has been added in the SRP field of HE-SIG-A to turn off SRP based and NON SRG OBSS-PD based spatial reuse.
 However it cannot turn off SRG OBSS-PD based spatial reuse for protecting sounding procedure.